cobwebch/external_import/Documentation/Developer/Api/Index.rst

-this architecture makes it possible to display debug output anytime the :code:`\Cobweb\ExternalImport\Importer::debug()` method is called by just dumping the data to standard output, even though the :php:`\Cobweb\ExternalImport\Importer` has no reference to the current Symfony console (the limit being that the debug output does not take place nicely along the rest of the console output, but is instead dumped at the end).
+this architecture makes it possible to display debug output anytime the :code:`\Cobweb\ExternalImport\Importer::debug()` method is called by just dumping the data to standard output, even though the :php:`\Cobweb\ExternalImport\Importer` has no direct reference to the current Symfony console.

-This may not be entirely clear, but I needed to write it down somewhere to try and pass on what I was trying to achieve.